kartubi/php-redis-rate/README.md

-# PHP Redis Rate Limiter
+# PHP Redis Rate Limiter (v1.x - Legacy)

-A Laravel package for Redis-based rate limiting using the GCRA (Generic Cell Rate Algorithm) algorithm, compatible with Laravel 10, 11, and 12.
+A Laravel package for Redis-based rate limiting using the GCRA (Generic Cell Rate Algorithm) algorithm, compatible with Laravel 5.5-9.x and PHP 7.2+.
 This package is inspired by and compatible with the [go-redis/redis_rate](https://github.com/go-redis/redis_rate) library.

 ## Features